marcgithub23/pp5-hotel-hocuspocus/README.md

+## About Project
+* This project aims to build a predictive model to implement as a tool via a dashboard to predict whether a customer will cancel their booking or not.
+* The link to the deployed dashboard is: [PP5 Hotel Hocuspocus](https://pp5-hotel-hocuspocus-10951e8f369c.herokuapp.com/)

 ## Dataset Content
 * The dataset is from [Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand/data).
 * A fictitious business scenario was created based on the dataset to conduct conventional data analysis and develop an ML predictive model to meet business requirements.